evidence-dev/evidence/sites/docs/docs/core-concepts/queries/index.md

 ![circular-error-single](/img/circular-error-single.png)

-## External SQL Files
+## SQL File Queries

 Evidence also has support for queries outside the markdown, which is especially useful when you have a query that is being used on more than one page.

 ### Basic Usage

-To use external sql files, you need to place them in the `sources` directory, and then reference them in your [frontmatter](/markdown/#frontmatter).
+To use sql file queries, you need to place them in the `sources` directory, and then reference them in your [frontmatter](/markdown/#frontmatter).

 An example setup could be: